 About

-The BC Women's Provincial Milk Bank, located at BC Women's Hospital in Vancouver, BC, Canada has operated continuously since 1974 and is a founding member of the
+The BC Women's Provincial Milk Bank, located at BC Women's Hospital in Vancouver, BC, has operated continuously since 1974 and is a founding member of the

 Human Milk Banking Association of North America.